spl0k/supysonic/README.md

     scan                        Scan a specified folder
 ```

-### Examples
+## Quickstart

+To start using Supysonic, you'll first have to specify where your music library
+is located and create a user to allow calls to the API.

-You can add a new admin user this way:
+Let's start by creating a new admin user this way:

     $ supysonic-cli user add spl0k -a -p MyAwesomePassword

-To add a new folder, you can use something like this:
+To add a new folder to your music library, you can do something like this:

     $ supysonic-cli folder add MyLibrary /home/spl0k/Music

-Once you've added it, you will need to scan it:
+Once you've added a folder, you will need to scan it:

     $ supysonic-cli folder scan MyLibrary

-## Quickstart

-To start using Supysonic, you'll first have to specify where your music library
-is located and create a user to allow calls to the API.

-Let's start by creating the user.
-To do so, use the [command-line interface][cli]
-(`cli.py`).
-For the folder(s) (music library) you can either use the CLI, or go
-to the web interface if you gave admin rights to the user.
-Once the folder is
-created, don't forget to scan it to build the music database (it might take a
-while depending on your library size, so be patient).
-Once scanning is done,
-you can enjoy your music with the client of your choice.
+You should now be able to enjoy your music with the client of your choice!

-[cli]: #command-line-interface

 ## Scanner daemon